oauthstuff/draft-ietf-oauth-security-topics/attacks-and-mitigations.md

 ## Client Impersonating Resource Owner {#client_impersonating}

-Resource servers may make access control decisions based on the identity of the resource owner as communicated in the `sub` claim returned by the authorization server in a token introspection response [@!RFC7662] or other mechanisms.
+Resource servers may make access control decisions based on the identity of the resource owner as communicated in the `sub` Claim returned by the authorization server in a token introspection response [@!RFC7662] or other mechanisms.
 If a client is able to choose its own `client_id` during registration with the authorization server, then